eslint/rfcs/designs/2025-css-vars-tracking/README.md

 - `getVarValue()` instead of `getVariableValue()`

 Using "var" would be more concise and align with the CSS `var()` function syntax that developers are already familiar with.
 However, "variable" is more explicit and follows common naming conventions in programming APIs.

+**Should `getVariableValues()` return the fallback value?**

+The fallback value is already available in the `FunctionNode` passed into `getVariableValues()`, so rule authors can still get access to that value easily.
+It seems like a nice touch to always have it as the last element of the returned array, but that also means that a non-declared value is present in the array, which could potentially be confusing.

 ## Help Needed